data-apis/array-api/spec/design_topics/data_interchange.md

 Stream handling through the `stream` keyword applies to CUDA and ROCm (perhaps to other devices that have a stream concept as well, however those haven't been considered in detail).
-The producer must pass the stream it will use to the consumer, the consumer must synchronize only when necessary.
+The consumer must pass the stream it will use to the producer; the producer must synchronize or wait on the stream when necessary.
 In the common case of the default stream being used, synchronization will be unnecessary so asynchronous execution is enabled.

 ## Implementation